paramraghavan/video-editors/README.md

 ## finding duplicate photos and documents on a USB drive using a free apps on macOS
 - dupeGuru: dupeGuru is a free and open-source tool that can find duplicate files in your folders, including photos and documents.
 It has a special "Picture Mode" that can find similar images even if they are not exactly the same.
 You can select your USB drive as the folder to scan.
 Website: dupeGuru
-- Duplicate File Finder Remover: This is another free app available on the Mac App Store that can find and remove duplicate files, including photos and documents, on your USB drive.
-It offers an intuitive interface and various sorting options to manage duplicates.
-App Store Link: Duplicate File Finder Remover